 Military Discount Eligibility: Please read the discount information for each store closely.
 These discounts may or may not be available to all military veterans on a daily basis.
 In general, both Home Depot and Lowe’s offer a 10% discount to all currently serving military members with proper military ID, retired military members with ID, and veterans with a service-connected disability rating and VA health care ID card with a service-connected designation.
-Some veterans have reported being able to receive a discount with a drivers license featuring a veterans designation (this is not always accepted at all locations).
+Some veterans have reported being able to receive a discount with a driver’s license featuring a veteran’s designation (this is not always accepted at all locations).

 Home Depot Military Discount

-Home Depot is one of the many companies who offer military discounts year-round.
+Home Depot is one of the many companies that offer military discounts year-round.
 There is some confusion regarding the Home Depot military discount policy.
 Below you can find details on Home Depot’s offers to veterans.

 Home Depot’s 10% Military Discount Policy

 An online customer service rep recently gave me this information about Home Depot military discounts: